Dishwashers are perhaps one of the most important labour saving devices in the kitchen.

 Single people can stack it over the course of several days, and then run it only when full.
 To do this, though, you need to have enough of various kitchen utensils (pots, bowls, cutlery, plates, glasses) to get you through.

 A dishwasher can clean many things other than just kitchen items: detached glass chandelier baubles, light fixture globes, plastic blinds, various plastic items from around the house.
-You can try many things around the house going through; every once in a while, you'll guess wrong (hint: while it might seem like a flash of inspiration to clean metal blinds by putting them through the dishwasher, most will come out with the metal blotched.)
-But you can put pet bowls, kitchen dish brushes, sponges and your dishcloths through to sanitize them.
+You can try many things around the house going through; every once in a while, you’ll guess wrong (don’t do metal blinds, the metal may blotch.)
+But you can put pet bowls, kitchen dish brushes, toothbrushes, sponges and your dishcloths through to sanitize them.
 A run through really takes the smell out of vinyl and plastic cutting boards.

 Put no cast iron or aluminum through.